MaterializeInc/materialize/doc/developer/design/20210713_S3_sources_with_headers.md

 // If applicable, be sure to call out any new testing/validation that will be required -->

-User-facing changes are twofold:

-* The ability to specify additional formats (e.g `FORMAT CSV WITH HEADER`)
+User-facing changes are limited to an expansion of the ability to combine existing formats with S3 sources, for example e.g. `FORMAT CSV WITH HEADER`.
-* The ability to specify a header or schema inline as part of the declaration

 When a user specifies a source format that has a header, we will obtain an arbitrary file from the source declaration and inspect its header, making it the